s4ntos/aws-scheduler/README.md

 Default = "cron(5 * * * ? *)"  i.e. 5 minuts past the hour. for debugging use "rate(5 minutes)" See [ScheduledEvents](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html)

-### time
+### TZ
 Timezone to use for scheduler.
-Can be 'local', 'gmt' or an Olson timezone from https://gist.github.com/ykessler/3349954. default is 'gmt'. local time is for the AWS region.
+Can be 'local', 'Europe/Lisbon' see pytz library for Options